Criteria for Measurement for CAE / Cyber Operations

 Examples of cyber service-learning activities might include:

-For renewal applications to the CAE-Cyber Operations Program, the applying institution must provide evidence of participation in the summer seminars hosted by the CAE-Cyber Operations program.
-At a minimum, two students and one faculty member should participate each year.
+For renewal applications to the CAE-Cyber Operations Program, the applying institution must provide evidence of, at a minimum, eight students and three faculty members, over the course of the five-year designation window.

 There must be the equivalent of at least two full-time faculty members teaching relevant cyber operations courses who are also active in relevant cyber operations research.